sagemath/trac_to_gh/Issue 9021.md

 # Issue 9021: gdmodule not building on OpenSolaris x64.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9021

 Original creator: drkirkby